longturn/freeciv21/docs/General/install.rst

 Debian
 ------

-Assuming you have obtained the source code and installed the package dependencies in the section above, follow these steps to generate the Debian package:
+Assuming you have obtained the source code and installed the package dependencies in the sections above, follow these steps to generate the Debian package:

 .. code-block:: rst